scientific-python/blog.scientific-python.org/content/posts/scientific-python/alt-text-workshop-summary/index.md

 and the final steps needed to make change on the [contributing pull request](https://github.com/scientific-python/blog.scientific-python.org/pull/71).

 But wait, there's more!
-While the community made great progress on improving the blog, the work to add or imporve alt text on Scientific Python's blog, website, and documentation is ongoing.
+While the community made great progress on improving the blog, the work to add or improve alt text on Scientific Python's blog, website, and documentation is ongoing.
 You can continue these efforts by

 - Contributing as an individual!
 There's no reason you can't write some image descriptions for your favorite blog post to make it even better. (👀 This is a great excuse to find a new favorite blog post.)
 - Contributing as a group!
 Collect your friends, co-workers, neighbors, local book club attendees, or others to team up and write alt text.
 (Help for duplicating the process of our group PR can be found [on the draft event documentation](https://github.com/isabela-pf/a11y-events/tree/main/workshop-resources/alt-text).)
-- Staying in touch for annoucements of future contributing events on the [Scientific Python Twitter](https://twitter.com/scientific_py).
+- Staying in touch for announcements of future contributing events on the [Scientific Python Twitter](https://twitter.com/scientific_py).

 ---